Share information, network and promote good practice

 We have a number of resources to support the running of the Specialist Sections and these can be found on the Committee Resources pages.

 Are there criteria for setting up a Specialist Section?

 Yes, there is set criteria for developing a Specialist Section.
 If you belong to a network, group or forum that may have been established and running for several years, you can contact the Specialist Section Manager to consider what options may be available to develop the group.
 There may be a number of options available to the group, one of which may be to become a sub-group of a Specialist Section.
 The criteria can be found in COT Briefing 72: Information for Specialist Sections.

 Get involved: Join a Specialist Section to support your CPD

 - Network with like-minded colleagues

-- Download the leaflet which offers more information
+- Download a leaflet on Specialist Sections CPD Member benefits which offers more information